 Leading states are showing how much can be saved with cost-effective investments.
-For example, Vermont over the 2000-2007 period has reduced electricity sales by about 7%; in 2007 demand-side savings completely offset load growth.
-In California, programs have operated for more than 20 years, leveling load per capita.
-State law requires energy efficiency and demand response to be pursued before new supply resources can be built and efficiency resources are a key element in the state's climate plan.
+For example, Vermont over the 2000-2007 period has reduced electricity sales by about 7%; in 2007 demand-side savings completely offset load growth (see Figure 3-5).22 In California, programs have operated for more than 20 years, leveling load per capita.
+California law requires energy efficiency and demand response to be pursued before new supply resources can be built; hence, efficiency resources (including utility-operated programs as well as building codes and equipment efficiency standards) are a key element in the state's climate plan (see Figure 3-6).
 In Minnesota, programs have also been operating for close to two decades and saving more than 0.5% per year annually.
 In 2007, a new law was enacted directing electric and gas utilities to ramp-up savings to 1.5% per year.